The Framework for

 }

-Expressive SQL generation with joins, subqueries, and automatic query caching.
+🔍 Fluent Query Builder Expressive SQL generation with joins, subqueries, and automatic query caching.

-$posts = db()->table('posts')
+$posts = $db->table('posts')

 ->where('status', 'published')

-->orderBy('created_at', 'desc')
+->orderBy('published_at', 'desc')

 ->limit(10)